-Each January the CIL takes a small group of students to tour companies in San Francisco and Silicon Valley.
-This high-tech adventure provides students the opportunity to meet with entrepreneurial alumni who live and work in the region, to learn about their work and their workplaces, and engage with start-up, Venture Capital, and tech communities.
-Students travele for five days between Silicon Valley and San Francisco with Swarthmore staff and enjoy some fun sights along the way.
+Since 2015, the CIL has organized CIL @ SF, a trip for approximately 10 students to meet Swarthmore alums and tour tech related companies in the San Francisco and Silicon Valley areas.
+Students have had the opportunity to meet with entrepreneurial alumni who live and work in the region, to learn about their work and their workplaces, and engage with start-up, venture capital, and tech communities.
+The CIL @ SF program has visited Google HQ, Ancestry.com, Title Nine, DFJ Ventures, Stitch Fix, OpenTable, and Stanford University’s d.school, among others.

 Who: 10 Swarthmore students

 Cost: $0.
-All travel to and from Swarthmore, food, and accommodations is covered by the CIL.
+All travel to and from Swarthmore, food, and accommodations is covered by the Center for Innovation and Leadership.

 "I think the biggest take-away is that there are many opportunities to work in the exciting world of tech and innovation even from a non-tech background.
 I particularly appreciated the alums' comments on how a liberal arts education at Swarthmore has benefited them immensely along their career paths.
 Also, many alums changed their jobs or even careers along the way, and many attributed that to the skills and mindsets they acquired at Swarthmore.
 I thought this is really encouraging and comforting in a sense, that we are doing the right things."